 Here is some detailed information on each item for the application packet:

 1. University Application

 Go to the website: https://grad.msu.edu/apply

 Follow the appropriate link (domestic applicant or international applicant) that will take you to an interactive form that will allow you to apply and send all of your information directly to MSU over the internet.
-When a completed application has been received by the university, it will automatically be sent to the Mathematics Education Doctoral Program, by using the code 7069.
-The application fee (payable in U.S. dollars drawn on a U.S. bank) is $50 for domestic and international students.
-Note that international students also need to complete an Affidavit of Support and Proof of English proficiency: See https://grad.msu.edu/internationalstudents.
+For the Mathematics Education Doctoral Program, please use the code 7069.
+The application fee (payable in U.S. dollars drawn on a U.S. bank) is $65 for domestic students and $75 for international students.
+Note that international applicants also need to complete a Financial Proof statement/ Affidavit of Support if they will not be on an assistantship and/or if they will bring dependents.
+International applicants for whom English is a second language will need to provide Proof of English proficiency: See https://grad.msu.edu/internationalapplicants.

 Once you have applied, you can use your Applicant ID and password to log in to your personalized online student portal using the box at the top right side of the Graduate Education admissions gradportal site: https://admissions.msu.edu/gradportal/.
 Then, you can upload the rest of your application materials, as well as register your recommenders, using this online gradportal.

 Request three letters of recommendation from professors or others who can assess your promise of success in our mathematics education graduate program and enter their contact information into your online portal at the link above.
 They will be prompted to upload their letter of recommendation online.
 At least one letter should be from one of your teachers in the highest degree you have earned to date.
 If your recommenders have any issues with the website, please have them send their letter of reference to the Graduate Secretary, Freda Cruél at firstname.lastname@example.org.

 3. Writing Sample